Core-halo scaling relations in self-interacting scalar field dark matter: Scaling relations

 As a consequence, in \citet{mocz2017galaxy}, a direct relation is established between the radius and the total energy: $r_c\propto E^{-1/3}$, with $E=K+W$.
-In a similar way, the most general scenario (compared to \citet{schive2014understanding}) would be described by the relations $\abs{E_c}\sim\abs{E}$ and $M_c\sigma_c^2\sim M\sigma^2$, where $\sigma_c$ and $\sigma$ represent the velocity dispersion for the core and the halo, respectively.
+In a similar way, the most general scenario (compared to \citet{schive2014understanding}) would be described by the relations $\abs{E_c}\sim\abs{E}$ and $M_c\sigma_c^2\sim M\sigma^2$.
 The previous statements give rise to the relation $M_c\propto M^{5/9}$.